rsoeum/Analysing-Data-With-Google-Docs-Tutorial/Tutorials.md

 By the end of the lesson, you should be able to do the following:

-* Be able to create equations in a Google doc
+* Enter data in an organized way in Google Sheets
-* Be able to insert special characters
+*
-* Be able  to share access to Google Docs with group members
+*

 ## **Requirements** ##